 The Financial Stability Board [FSB] has set out its toolkit for Strengthening Governance frameworks to Mitigate Misconduct Risk.
 It sets out 19 steps that regulators and firms can take to tackle the causes and consequences of misconduct.
 Tool 8 notes that ‘Individuals are subject to professional standards of competence and conduct in the discharge of their duties’.
 The FSB is also developing a cyber lexicon aimed at ensuring clear and common understanding of the issues and threats in this field.
 It comprises a set of 50 core terms related to cyber security and cyber resilience in the financial sector.

 FCA Business Plan 2018/19: For retail banking the focus will remain on culture.
 Findings from the strategic review of banking business models will inform a consultation paper later this year.
 There will be a consultation on the FCA register, as well as a discussion paper on introducing a Duty of Care.
 The implementation of Open Banking and PSD 2 will be closer monitored.
-Please keep checking as we will prepare a brief summary of the plan soon.
+We responded to the final plan by writing an open letter on behalf of the Chartered Body Alliance, calling on the FCA to increase its engage with professional bodies.

 PRA Business Plan 2018/19: Brexit and Ring-Fencing are high on the list of priorities, with further focus on operational resilience.
 The PRA also predicts around 20-30 new banks will enter the market in the next 2-3 years based on the current activity of the New Start-Up unit.